-A point and shoot camera is a combination of a versatile lens, a small form and a high-resolution sensor that is capable of making sharp images.
+A compact camera (also known as a point and shoot camera) is a combination of a versatile lens, a small form and a high-resolution sensor that is capable of making sharp images.
 These cameras have a sensor that is larger than the one on a smartphone, has optical zoom, something that smartphones don’t have, and optical image stabilization to produce virtually blur-free photos.

 These cameras are better than that of traditional smartphone systems but are optically inferior to DSLRs cameras and mirrorless cameras because of the smaller sensor size and the lack of manual shooting features.

 Point and shoot cameras have continued to generate interest, even at a time when the photography world is increasingly split into smartphones and interchangeable lens cameras.

 Best Selling Point & Shoot Cameras (from Amazon, Updated Daily)